SNAPSHOT OF INDICATORS

 Once all data were on the server, data analysts cleaned and de-identified the data, applied survey weights and prepared the final data set for analysis using Stata® version 14 software.

-The table below shows response rates for household and female respondents by for PMA2015-16/Kongo Central.
+This table shows response rates for household and female respondents by for PMA2015-16/Kongo Central.
 A total of 1,720 households were selected for the survey; 1,688 households were found to be occupied at the time of the fieldwork.
 Of the occupied households, 1,625 (96.3%) consented to and completed a household-level interview.

 In the occupied households that provided an interview, a total of 1,634 eligible women aged 15 to 49 years were identified.
 Overall, 95.8% of the eligible women were available and consented to and completed the interview.
 Only de facto females are included in the PMA analyses; the final completed de facto female sample size was 1,565 (unweighted).